bregaldo/pywph/README.md

 PyWPH is a Python package designed for the computation and handling of the Wavelet Phase Harmonic (WPH) statistics.
 These statistics can be computed from real or complex-valued images (2D data).
 Calculations are GPU-accelerated using PyTorch/CUDA (torch>=1.9.0).
 See the [PyTorch installation guide](https://pytorch.org/get-started/locally/) if needed.

-Install PyWPH and check out the examples/ folder.
-You will find basic examples to compute WPH coefficients from an image, as well as more complex scripts for synthesis or statistical denoising.
+Install PyWPH and check out our [tutorial](examples/tutorial.ipynb) as well as the examples scripts located in the [examples/](examples/) folder.
+Example scripts include basic examples to compute WPH coefficients from an image, as well as more complex scripts for synthesis or statistical denoising.
 Examples of multi-channel syntheses are provided [here](https://github.com/bregaldo/dust_genmodels).

 We refer to [arXiv:2208.03538](https://arxiv.org/abs/2208.03538) for a presentation of the WPH statistics computed in this package.